azurecrystalz/azurecrystalz.github.io/source/_drafts/ayakashi-parade.md

 <sup>(6): Kappas are typically associated with cucumbers.</sup>
 <sup>(7): One of the most well known creatures in the Ayakashi/Yokai groups.
 Most similar to a devil/demon.</sup>
 <sup>(8): Type of creature that takes the form of a wheel with the head of a man/monk as the axel.</sup>
+<sup>(9): A word typically shouted during fireworks.
+Tamaya is one of the two great firework crafter shops from the Edo period of Japan (the other is Kagiya.
+During this time, there would be firework competitions held between the two shops and voters would should the name of the shop that they liked the fireworks of.
+The tradition has been passed onto today with Tamaya being the more common saying due to different reasons, one of which being, it simply sounds better.</sup>

   <!--
   SPEECH BUBBLE FORMAT: